ujnzxw/wechat-msg-sender/README.md

 WeChat Enterprise account API
 =====================================

-This is a WeChat Enterprise Account message sending Tool.
+This is a WeChat Enterprise Account CLI message sending Tool.

 Installation
 -----------